-Action: What type of human support do you need for your goal?

-Action: List at least three people who might be able to provide
+Action: goal?
+What type of human support do you need for your Action: that sup List at least three people who might be able to provide poort:

 Objectives are not fate; they are direction.
 They are not commands; they are commitments.
 They do not determine the future; they are means to mobilize the resources and energies of the business for the making of the future.